All Episodes

 We continue now with Miranda Devine.

-Uh she was in the courtroom for a lot of Hunter Biden's trial and wrote the book, The Laptop from Hell.
+She was in the courtroom for a lot of Hunter Biden's trial and wrote the book, The Laptop from Hell.

 What was your take on and your read on him in the courtroom?

-Um look he I'm sure I'm sure he loved Jude.
+I'm sure he loved you.

 Did you make eye contact with him?

-Yeah, no, I mean I'm sure he saw me, but there was no acknowledgement.
+Yeah, no, I mean, I'm sure he saw me, but there was no acknowledgement.

 He had nothing to work with here.